WoodWing/csde-components-boilerplate/docs/COMPONENTS.md

 {
     // Unique identifier of component.
     "name": "component-identifier",
     // Name shown in UI for component.
-See LOCALIZATION.md to information on how to localize.
+See LOCALIZATION.md for information on how to localize.
     "label": "Component",
     // Path to icon image.
 Can be anything that is displayable by the browser.
     // It's recommended to use either SVG, PNG or JPG.